douglas-george/timberhearth/storybook/story.md

 Then, without moving her mouth, a voice echoed in their minds—smooth, silky, and utterly self-assured.

-“You walk like unbalanced chairs.”
+”You walk like unbalanced chairs.”

 Jessica jumped.
 “Did—did you just—”

-“Yes, yes.
+”Yes, yes.
 I am speaking.
 Do try to keep up.”

 The cat stretched languidly.

 “You may call me Glowfern.
-Guardian of Poise, Keeper of Sunbeams, Napper of the Fifth Hour, and—” she paused, licking her paw— “occasional savior of small towns infested with mice and mediocrity.”
+Guardian of Poise, Keeper of Sunbeams, Napper of the Fifth Hour, and—” she paused, licking her paw— ”occasional savior of small towns infested with mice and mediocrity.”

 Gabriel gaped.
 “You’re… one of the Guardians?”

-“Was.
+”Was.
 Am.
 Will be.
 It’s complicated.
 You wouldn’t understand without naps.”

 Jessica tried to curtsy, realized she was talking to a cat, and settled for a polite nod.

 “We’re honored to meet you, Glowfern.”

-“Of course you are,” Glowfern purred.
+”Of course you are,” Glowfern purred.
 “But honor is earned.
 I require a demonstration of grace, patience, and service.”

 She flicked her tail toward a bench where three kittens had inexplicably decided to sleep in a pyramid.

-“Begin.”
+”Begin.”

 The Three Trials of Glowfern